SkyeHB/File-IO/README.md

 # File-IO
-A project primarly demonstrating the use of File input and output in C++
+A project primarily demonstrating the use of File input and output in C++

+#To run
+Compile and run